Marzona/rig-remote/README.md

 - Create bookmarks from the current gqrx frequency and mode
 - Restore gqrx frequency and mode (bookmark double-click)
 - Keep window always on top
-- Auto save
+- Auto save configuration on exit
 - scan for activity between bookmarks
 - scan for activity in a frequency range

-I'll send the pull request as soon as I'll introduce some testing coverage.
+- auto bookmark frequencies that are discovered as active

 Suggestions are welcome!

 Requirements
 ---